dppdppd/BoardRAG/README.md

 python app.py
 ```

 This will start a Gradio interface where you can input your question and get the answer from the RAG model.
-Remember that for the Gradio interface to work, the LLM of choice (set by the environment variable `GENERATOR_MODEL`) must be downloaded in Ollama, and Ollama must be running.
-The database must also be populated.
+Make sure that the database is already populated and that your `OPENAI_API_KEY` is exported.

 ### Tests